-Bipolar disorder is a mental illness marked by extreme mood swings from high to low, and from low to high.
-Highs are periods of mania, while lows are periods of depression.
-The mood swings may even become mixed, so you might feel elated and depressed at the same time.
+Bipolar disorder is a mental illness marked by extreme changes in mood from high to low, and from low to high.
+Highs are periods omf mania, while lows are periods of depression.
+The changes in mood may even become mixed, so you might feel elated and depressed at the same time.

 Bipolar disorder isn’t a rare diagnosis.
 A 2005 study found that

 Bipolar disorder can be hard to diagnose, but there are signs or symptoms that you can look for.

 The signs and symptoms of bipolar disorder are varied.
 Many of these symptoms can also be caused by other conditions, making this condition hard to diagnose.

 The signs of bipolar disorder can generally be divided into those for mania, and those for depression.

 Mania can cause other symptoms as well, but seven of the key signs of this phase of bipolarb disorder are:

 - feeling overly happy or “high” for long periods of time

 - talking very fast, often with racing thoughts

 - feeling extremely restless or impulsive